jtfrey/job-templating-tool/README.md

   --ignore-templating-errors
-                        do not exit on templating errors, continue trying to generate the rest of the templated content
+                        do not exit on templating errors, continue trying to generate the rest of the templated content --no-match-permissions
+                        do NOT copy file permissions from the original template files to the generated files

 job parameters:
   options that communication job parameters to the templater